mdmparis/defense-finder-models/README.md

 macsydata install defense-finder-models-<version>.tar.gz
 ```

-Or if you're using the `mdm-defense-finder` python package, just run `defense-finder update`.
+Or if you're using the `mdmparis-defense-finder` python package, just run `defense-finder update`.